KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **Justification**
 Brahma embodies the structuring Logos —
 architect of forms.
-Manifests patterns into ordered reality,
-yet is not the primal source.
+Patterns are ordered through intelligible design
+within the Form layer.
-Role is architectural rather than absolute —
+His role is architectural rather than absolute —
+the shaper of form,
-the shaper, not the origin.
+not the ground of being.

 **Ethical Orientation**
 Centropic (formative, structurally neutral).